51nodes/drizzlebox-provider-performance/README.md

 The `performance/readWritePerformance.js` script aims to measure the execution time of either writing or reading from a storage for a single or multiple times.

 The `performance/eventPerformanceTest.js` script aims to measure the time between a transaction (storageSet) and the Event callback.
-(Deprecated as web3 v2.0.0 does not support RPC subscriptions)
+(Deprecated as web3 v2.0.0 does currently not support HttpProviders)

 ## Running the test